downfa11/cursus/docs/user-guide/configuration.md

 # Configuration

-This document provides a comprehensive guide to configuring go-broker.
+This document provides a comprehensive guide to configuring cursus.

 It covers all available configuration parameters, their default values, configuration sources, and the precedence order when configuration is specified in multiple locations.

 ## Purpose and Scope

-### Configuration in go-broker controls:
+### Configuration in cursus controls:

 - Network settings (ports, TLS)
 - Performance tuning (buffer sizes, batch sizes, timeouts)